 So based on everything we’ve covered so far, you can see, dorsiflexion range of motion can be variable.
 That’s why when assessing ankle dorsiflexion mobility, I like to measure the specific degree, but also include a simple self-assessment that people can do themselves.
 This is simply a pass-fail type test.

 I’m also a big fan of standardizing a test that can provide reliable results.

 One test that is popular and part of our integrated movement assessment in the Champion Performance Specialist program is the half-kneeling dorsiflexion test.
 Here’s a video from the program demonstrating:

 In this test, you kneel on the ground and assume a position similar to stretching your hip flexors, with your knee on the floor.
 Your lead foot that you are testing should be lined up 5″ from the wall.
 This is important and the key to standardizing the test.

 From this position you lean in, keeping your heel on the ground.
-From this position you can measure the actual tibial angle in relationship to the ground or measure the distance of the knee cap from the wall when the heel starts to come up.
+You can measure the actual tibial angle in relationship to the ground with a goniometer, or simply measure the distance of the knee cap from the wall when the heel starts to come up.

 Ankle Mobility Exercises to Improve Dorsiflexion

 There are many great ideas on the internet on how to improve dorsiflexion with ankle mobility exercise, but I wanted to accumulate some of my favorites in one place.
 Below, I will share my system for assessing ankle mobility and then addressing limitations.
 I use a combined approach including self-myofascial exercises, stretching, and ankle mobility drills.

 As I mentioned previously, I like to use a 3-step process to maximize my gains when trying to enhance ankle dorsiflexion: